Sunderland weather forecast: This is when snow will hit Sunderland today

-The weather in Sunderland is set to be wintry today, as forecasters predict cloud, sunny spells, icy conditions, snow and below freezing temperatures.
+The weather in Sunderland is set to be wintry today, as forecasters predict icy conditions, below freezing temperatures and snow.

-A Met Office yellow weather for snow and ice is then in place from 6pm today (31 Jan) until 12pm on Friday (1 Feb).

-The Met Office said: “Showers will develop during Thursday night and continue into Friday morning falling as a mixture of rain, sleet and snow.
-Snow accumulations of 1-3 cm are possible in places by Friday morning.
-Ice is likely to form on some untreated surfaces.”

 What will the weather be like this morning in Sunderland?

-This morning will see some sunny spells and cool conditions, with the temperature of -5C climbing to 0C by 12pm.
+This morning will begin cold, with the temperature of 2C increasing slightly to its peak of 4C by lunchtime.

+Light rain and sleet showers are set to hit during the morning, easing by lunchtime.

 What will the weather be like this afternoon in Sunderland?